Pwd9000-ML/blog-devto/posts/2022-GitHub-Docker-Runner-Azure-Part3/GitHub-Docker-Runner-Azure-Part3.md

 ### Build and Push docker image to ACR

-With all the repository secrets now set up, we will be creating a **GitHub workflow** to build our docker image and also push our image to the **Azure Container Registry** using a few **GitHub Actions**.
+With all the repository secrets now set up, we will be creating a **GitHub workflow** to build our docker image, scan the image for any vulnerabilities and also push our image to the **Azure Container Registry** using a few **GitHub Actions**.

+**NOTE:** Vulnerability scanning using trivy is only available on **Linux** containers at the moment.

 In parts one and two of this blog series we created some scripts and a **dockerfile** inside of a folder and then built the docker images on our windows 11 machine using **Docker-Desktop** and **Docker-Compose**.